fluidware/fluidsurveys-docs/chapters/Editor/basicquestions.rst

      - Choices within your Checkbox will follow alphabetization (A-Z).
 By default, this option is disabled
    * - 4.
 Initial Value
      - Specifies if the question will load with a choice.
 By default, this option is disabled
+   * - 5.
+Blank Choice
+     - The initial value is displayed, indicating that a selection has not been made.
+Note, this will not count towards a response if selected

+A dropdown question type has the following Question Choices Available

+ * Static Choice
+ * Score
+ * Branc to

 Date/Time
 ^^^^^^^^^